dustinpfister/blog_posts/_posts/vuejs-delete.md

 layout: post
 categories: vuejs
 id: 441
-updated: 2019-05-11 21:51:32
+updated: 2020-07-28 16:05:46
-version: 1.6
+version: 1.7
 ---

 If for some reason I want to delete an object property in a vuejs data object, the view might not update when doing so.
 There is the force update method that can be used to update a view if necessary.
 However there is the built in [Vue delete](https://vuejs.org/v2/api/#Vue-delete) method as well that can also be used to delete an object property and update the view in one shot.
+So then with that said this will be a quick post on the use of vuejs delete in a client side javaScript environment using vue.js as a framework.

 <!-- more -->